Hgoatly/Discover-Skane/testing.md

   - **Actual Result**: Each marker displays an infowindow when clicked.
   - **Pass/Fail**: Pass.

+    - Screenshot of the 'National Parks' map with the Sö‎deråsen infowindow clearly displayed.

     <div align="center">
     <img src="assets/images/readme-images/soderasen-infowindow.jpg" alt="Screenshot of the Soderasen infowindow on the National Parks card map">
     </div><br>

+      - Screenshot of the 'National Parks' map with the Stenshuvud infowindow clearly displayed.

     <div align="center">
     <img src="assets/images/readme-images/stenshuvud-infowindow.jpg" alt="Screenshot of the Stenshuvud infowindow on the National Parks card map">
     </div><br>

+      - Screenshot of the 'Forests' map with the Häckeberga infowindow clearly displayed.

     <div align="center">
     <img src="assets/images/readme-images/hackeberga-infowindow.jpg" alt="Screenshot of the Hackeberga infowindow on the National Parks card map">
     </div><br>

+      - Screenshot of the 'Forests' map with the Fulltofta infowindow clearly displayed.

     <div align="center">
     <img src="assets/images/readme-images/fulltofta-infowindow.jpg" alt="Screenshot of the Fulltofta infowindow on the National Parks card map">
     </div><br>

+      - Screenshot of the 'Forests' map with the Skrylle infowindow clearly displayed.

     <div align="center">
     <img src="assets/images/readme-images/skrylle-infowindow.jpg" alt="Screenshot of the Skrylle infowindow on the National Parks card map">